Our park user groups help maintain and improve our parks through volunteering and activities.

-If you're interested in joining a user group for one of your local parks use the links below or contact the Hackney parks forum.
+If you're interested in joining a user group for one of your local parks, please email firstname.lastname@example.org.
+The following parks currently have an active group:

 - Albion Square